The 2019 funding cycle is now open! Proposals will be accepted until Monday, November 19th 2018 at 4:30pm eastern.

 One year proposals for up to $5,000 for one campus or $15,000 for multiple campuses will be considered.

 Successful applicants will commit to ongoing training, networking, and reporting throughout the grant period.
 Commitments for 2019 awardees are yet to be determined.

-2017 awardees will have their presentation of findings at Franklin & Marshall College on Saturday, September 29th 2018.
+2017 awardees will have their showcase of findings at Franklin & Marshall College on Saturday, September 29th 2018.
 Those interested in funding for 2019 are encouraged to attend and may purchase a ticket here.

 How do we apply?

 We strongly encourage any interested party to review the pdf of the application to review the questions, and character limits where indicated.
 We further encourage that you type out your responses in a separate document before submitting an application.